harvard-dce/mh-workflowbrowser/README.md

 ## Configuration

-See the sample index.html file for a working example.

-The workflowBrowser function creates and instance of the WFB and inserts it into the specified "target" div and desired height and width.
+The "workflowBrowser" function creates and instance of the WFB and inserts it into the specified "target" div and desired height and width.
 Feed it an array of "dataSources", each with "name", workfow json "dataUrl" to load, and "host" to hyperlink back to when elements